cavenel/ev3-print3rbot/README.md

 ### Drawing an SVG image

-The EV3 Print3rbot can draw directly from SVG images.
+The EV3 Print3rbot can draw directly from SVG images, using the [svg.path](https://pypi.python.org/pypi/svg.path) library (included in sources).
 The images must contain only paths without transformations.
 To convert any SVG image, you can use inkscape in command line:
 ```
 inkscape --verb=EditSelectAll --verb=ObjectToPath --verb=SelectionUnGroup --verb=FileSave --verb=FileClose --verb=FileQuit myfile.svg
 ```